r480github/GalaxyV3/README.md

 ## About Galaxy📑

 Galaxy is a minimalistic open source proxy that is capable of evading internet censorship.
-Galaxy uses Ultraviolet V3- the fastest and lastest version.
+Galaxy uses Ultraviolet V3- the fastest and latest version.
 It also includes a vast collection of games that will continuously expand as the site grows.

 ## Demo 🏴󠁺󠁡󠁦󠁳󠁿